pubnub/kotlin/com.pubnub.api/-pub-nub/decrypt.md

 `inputString` - String to be decrypted.

 `cipherKey` - cipher key to be used for decryption.
+Default is [PNConfiguration.cipherKey](../-p-n-configuration/cipher-key.md)

 ### Exceptions